grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/request/timing.md

 # timing()

-Returns resource timing information for given request.
+Returns resource timing information for the given request.
 Most of the timing values become available upon the response, `responseEnd` becomes available when request finishes.

 ### Returns